 - An agency recruiter submits a candidate.

-- Since there could be questions about whether the agency should get credit for a duplicate candidate, we've decided not to merge in this case.
+- Since there could be questions about whether the agency should get credit for a duplicate candidate, we have decided not to merge in this case.
 Furthermore, some agency recruiters prefer to list their own email addresses instead of the addresses of their candidates, and it would be chaotic if every candidate from a particular agency was inadvertently merged into one giant, messy profile.

 - A user submits a referral to Job A and they match someone else on Job A.